Jinglemisk/coin-and-conscience/docs/phases.md

   - Basic wireframe view showing phase, tick, day counter, and top-bar stats (gold/reputation/danger/heat/party size).
   - Telemetry hooks on phase transitions and tick cadence so QA can trace loop performance via the shared provider.
 - **Exit Criteria:** Time flows correctly; phase boundaries fire events; telemetry and logs capture transitions so developers can review per-tick/per-phase data.
+- **Follow-ups:**
+  - Wire economy/visitor features into `useGlobalStatsStore` when they arrive so the HUD displays real deltas.
+  - Decide on a persistence-backed export (e.g., IndexedDB or downloadable JSON) for phase snapshots alongside the console log helper once storage work begins.

 ## Phase 2 – Inventory & Item Schema
 - **Goals:** Establish the data structures for items and inventory management.